Updated method ReCiPe2016 improves accuracy in quantifying impacts on human health and environment

 More about ReCiPe 2016 for the LCA community

-ReCiPe 2016 will automatically be available for LCA practitioners in the next SimaPro update scheduled for early summer this year, but can already be applied with use of a csv-file.
+ReCiPe 2016 will automatically be available for LCA practitioners in the next SimaPro update scheduled for early summer this year, but can already be applied with the use of a CSV file.

 I am eager to increase the environmental awareness of our society, and I believe that everyone can contribute to a more sustainable world, every day.
 At PRé we provide companies with both the knowledge and the tools to improve their products and services.
 I am excited to work for an organisation that is involved in developing sustainable initiatives.